Diminatorio/contacts-list/README.md

 ## The goal

 The goal of this project is to help you see your list of\
-contacts and add or delete them.
+contacts and add or delete them.\
+Remade on the functional components

 ## Available Scripts